Best VPN For Mac

 After downloading and installing your VPN, make sure to activate a subscription in the case of a paid VPN.
 Thankfully, most popular VPN services are fairly straightforward to start using.

 While the exact steps for selecting a server vary based on the VPN you choose, they generally follow the same basic format.
-The app often has a button you can press that will instantly activate the VPN and select a server automatically.
+The app generally has a button you can press that will instantly activate the VPN and select a server automatically.
 If you want to access a specific VPN server, it should offer the choice to search for and find a server that meets your needs.

 4. Verify The Connection

-You can also verify your connection using the system settings.
+You can also verify your connection using the device's system settings.
 To do this, click the Apple menu and navigate to "System Preferences," then "Network."
 If you're connected to your VPN, you will see it in the sidebar, with its status showing "connected."

 5. Configure Your VPN Settings As Needed